truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

          }'
 ```

 **Description:** Creates a new data source.
 Initially, a source has no content until files or passages are added (via separate file upload or passage creation not shown here).
-You define the source’s name, description, and how to embed its content.
+You define the source's name, description, and how to embed its content.

 **Response Fields:** Returns the created source object with all fields as in **List Sources**.
 Key fields to check are the assigned `id` and that the `embedding_config` reflects your input or defaults.
 The source initially will have no passages/files until you add some.